 Where is the Glebe Estate?

-You’ll find The Glebe Estate in the very centre of Chiswick, just off Chiswick High Road, within walking distance of Turnham Green Underground Station and just a short walk from Chiswick House and Grounds too.
+You’ll find The Glebe Estate in the centre of Chiswick, just off Chiswick High Road, within walking distance of Turnham Green Underground Station and a short stroll from Chiswick House and Gardens.

-This desirable residential area is bordered by Duke Road and Devonshire Road, Glebe Street and Fraser Street, positioned just south of Chiswick High Road and to the north of the A4 and Hogarth roundabout.
+This desirable area is bordered by Duke Road, Devonshire Road, Glebe Street, and Frazer Street.
+It’s positioned just south of Chiswick High Road and north of the A4 and Hogarth Roundabout.

 Are there any parks nearby?

-Being in the heart of W4 means there are multiple green spaces and parks near The Glebe Estate.
-Residents will be within walking distance of Turnham Green, Chiswick Common, Homefield Recreation Ground and Chiswick House and Gardens.
+Living in The Glebe Estate means easy access to multiple green spaces.
+Residents are within walking distance of Turnham Green, Chiswick Common, Homefield Recreation Ground, and the iconic Chiswick House and Gardens.

 Local shops